mig1984/bashible/README.md

 ### sugar

+Instead of

-Instead of 'when not is_empty_dir /home' you can write 'when is not empty_dir /home'.
+'when not is_empty_dir /home'

+you can write

+'when is not empty_dir /home'

-Similarly empty_output and empty_var.
+(similarly empty_output and empty_var)

+There are some words which does nothing, like 'is', 'of' or 'register'.

+'result synced rsync /foo /bar'

+is better readable as

+'register result synced of rsync /foo /bar'

 ### file-editing functions - found in bashible.edit module